medplum/medplum/packages/docs/docs/self-hosting/super-admin-guide.md

 The most important custom resource types are:

-- `User` - represents a user account capabale of logging into the system
+- `User` - represents a user account capable of logging into the system
 - `Project` - represents a project which contains other resources
 - `ProjectMembership` - link between a `User` and a `Project` which also defines `AccessPolicy` and `UserConfiguration`
 - `Login` - an authentication event and session state